-Administration intends to undertake further community engagement on the concept designs for the proposed establishment.
+Administration has also undertaken further community engagement on the concept designs for the proposed development.
 This engagement will assist the City in negotiating the Proponent's final concept designs to be attached to the Agreement for Sub-Lease and Ground Sub-Lease.